lukhnos/imk-tiger/trunk/README.txt

 There is a catch--IMK is Leopard-only.
-In a market like Taiwan, where Traditional Chinese is the main written language, there are still 45%-55% of users still having their Tiger machines around, and this is a market we want to continue supporting.
+In a market like Taiwan, where Traditional Chinese is the main written language, there are still 45%-55% of users having their Tiger machines around, and this is a market we want to continue supporting.

 What if we could replicate IMK on Tiger?
 In fact we can and have.
 IMK-Tiger